kaylarhoades/flu/README.md

 ## Methods
 ### Gathered 12 Influenza A atrains from 2019 and 12 from 2020, then aligned the sequences, ran them on clustalw to create a tree showing the relationship between the strains.
 Then we repeated this process in order to compare with an outgroup, an avian flu sequence.
 A second tree was made with the outgroup shown.
+##### https://www.genome.jp/tools-bin/clustalw this is the website we used to align our sequences, page shown below
 ### ![clustalw](https://github.com/kaylarhoades/flu/blob/main/Clustalw.png)